 If there is a shortage of iodine, or if iodine uptake is inhibited, the thyroid gland is stimulated by a regulatory process in which a pituitary hormone secreted by a gland located at the base of the brain plays a key role.
 It is the thyroid stimulating hormone (TSH) that "instructs" the thyroid to resume normal function but, in the absence of iodine, provokes an increase in volume of the thyroid, that is, a goiter.
-This hypertrophy does not necessarily represent a sufficient adaptation to prevent thyroid hormone shortage.
+This overgrowth does not necessarily represent a sufficient adaptation to prevent thyroid hormone shortage.
 The patient suffers from thyroid insufficiency; he lacks hormones to regulate certain metabolic processes, notably those that concern the central nervous system.
 When this insufficiency occurs during the first months of life it can disturb the maturation and development of the nervous system.
+In the worst cases the result is extreme mental retardation and impairment of psychomotor development.